TVATDCI/weather-CLI/README.md

 ## Summary

-This project taught us how to:
+I have learned how to:

 - Use `process.argv` for CLI arguments.
 - Make HTTP requests using `node-fetch`.